IBM/example-bank/README.md

 - Verify that the `.env` file is correctly set up as described above in the App ID section.
 This will be used by both the node image at runtime and in creating a Kubernetes secret:

 ```
+$ cd .. # if you're not in the root directory of this repo yet
 $ cat .env
 APP_ID_IAM_APIKEY=<key>
 APP_ID_MANAGEMENT_URL=https://us-south.appid.cloud.ibm.com/management/v4/<id>